Key highlights

 - AI models often miss high-value content on your website.

-- The llms.txt file directs models to your most important pages.
+- The llms.txt file directs AI systems to your most important pages.

 - Yoast SEO automates file creation without coding or manual edits.